 It’s always good to check multiple sites to make sure you get the best deal

 Choose The Best Pickup Location

-Popular pickup destinations are of course airports, however you can often get a cheaper deal by picking up elsewhere.
+Popular pickup destinations are of course airports, however, you can often get a cheaper deal by picking up elsewhere.
 In order for this to work out cheaper make sure you have an easy way of getting to the other location.
 If you can use public transport to get there then the overall saving can be worth it.

-Some rental car companies use a policy which involves charging you for a full tank of fuel even if you do not plan on using it.
+Some rental car companies use a policy that involves charging you for a full tank of fuel even if you do not plan on using it.
 I would suggest using the full-to-full policy which means you receive the vehicle with a full tank and fill it up prior to returning it.